Share this story

 You climb from 10,495 ft to 12,250 ft on this day.
 Photo by Sachin Venkatesh

-Climbing to the highest point on the Brahmatal trek on a white landscape in winters gives you an adrenaline rush.
+Climbing to the highest point on the Brahmatal Trek elevation on a white landscape in winter gives you an adrenaline rush.
 Photo by Jayashankar S

 Frozen lakes are rare.
-On the Brahmatal trek, you have two frozen lakes within a span of two days.
-Seeing the lakes, walking around them and if possible on them is a treat that trekkers rarely get.
+On the Brahmatal trek, you have two frozen lakes within two days.
+Seeing the lakes, walking around them and if possible, on them, is a treat that trekkers rarely get.

 A cold, half-frozen Bekaltal surrounded by oak trees.
 Photo by Jitendra Patil.

 The scene changes dramatically when you are in thick winters, after mid-January.
-Notice how everything has turned white, and frozen!
+This is the Brahmatal trek's best time.
+Notice how everything has turned white and frozen!

 Time stands still at a completely frozen Bekaltal.
 Photo by Krutanjali Deore.

 You come to the Brahmatal Lake after descending from the Brahmatal top.
-Although the two frozen lakes have only a difference of 500 ft in altitude, the experience of being around them are starkly different.
+Although the two frozen lakes have only a difference of 500 feet in altitude, the experience of being around them is starkly different.

 Unlike Bekaltal, Brahmatal is not surrounded by trees.
 Notice how there’s just one, lonely oak tree on its bank.
 Also notice the size of the lake.
 It’s huge!
 Photo by Gajendra Kumar.

-In peak winter, when the temperatures are freezing the entire Brahmatal Lake freezes.
+Brahmatal Trek best time to visit: In peak winter, when the temperatures are freezing, the entire Brahmatal Lake freezes.
 It’s a rare experience to be by its side at that time.
 Photo by Devang Thapliyal.

-Brahmatal is also a trek known for its beautiful sunsets and stargazing experiences.
+The Brahmatal Trek is also known for its beautiful sunsets and stargazing experiences.
 And the Tilandi campsite is the hotspot for them.
 It’s so because this campsite sits outside the treeline, at a high point on the ridge.

 “The big mountains are at your eye level or higher towards the east.
-In the west you have the valley and smaller mountains rising in silhouettes.
-So when the sun sets towards the valley, the rays of the setting sun falls directly on the big mountains,” explains Venkat Ganesh, Senior Trainer at Indiahikes, who loves Brahamatal trek for this experience.
+In the west, you have the valley and smaller mountains rising in silhouette.
+So when the sun sets towards the valley, the rays of the setting sun fall directly on the big mountains,” explains Venkat Ganesh, Senior Trainer at Indiahikes, who loves all these Brahmatal trek details.

 The setting sun illuminates the folds of Mt.
 Nanda Ghunti.
 Photo by Guhanesan Sivalingam